MS&T Student Activities

 10 a.m. – Noon: Chapter Leadership Workshop – FOR CHAPTER OFFICERS ONLY

-Network and share best practices.
-This workshop provides a detailed introduction to the Material Advantage Student Program for chapter officers.
+Meet fellow chapter officers, share best practices, and learn about Material Advantage!
+This workshop provides a detailed introduction to the Material Advantage Student Program and is for Material Advantage Chapter Officers only (Chair, Vice Chair, Secretary, and Treasurer).
 Registration is required for this workshop as well as MS&T conference registration.
-This workshop is for Material Advantage Chapter Officers only.
-Contact Candace Cunningham if you have questions.
+Register today for the Chapter Leadership Workshop.
+Contact ASM Student Relations for more information.

 1 – 3 p.m., Undergraduate Student Speaking Contest Semi-Finals